 Food Preparation Guidelines: Set-up and cooking rules set by the city’s health inspector, Bureau Veritas, must be followed, though no food permit fee or application is due.
 (Information will be sent to accepted teams.)

-Tasting Chili: Teams are requested to prepare at least three (3) gallons of extra chili for tasting by the public.
+Tasting Chili: Teams are requested to prepare at least fifteen (15) gallons of extra chili for tasting by the public.
+Teams that meet this requirement are eligible to receive money to help offset their cooking costs.
 Attendees will vote for a People’s Choice award, so make it good!

 Power Sources: Cooking is be done on a self-contained unit, such as a camping stove or grill.
 No ground fires.
 Teams may not use generators as a power source.
 No electricity is provided at the event.

 Booth Size: 12’x12′ for purchase of a single space, or 24’x12′ for a double size space.